waseemh/waseemh.github.io_F/_posts/2014-08-25-writing-better-bdd-stories.md

 permalink: writing-better-bdd-stories
 ---

-[BDD](http://en.wikipedia.org/wiki/Behavior-driven_development) (behavior driven development) empowers collaboration between developers, testers, analysts, project managers and stakeholders.
+[BDD](http://en.wikipedia.org/wiki/Behavior-driven_development) (behavior driven development) empowers collaboration between developers, testers, analysts, project managers, business users and stakeholders.
 As a result, these parties are able to correctly define features' requirements, evaluate their business benefit and set acceptance criteria for quality.

 Story in BDD can describe such aspects in a semi-formal language which is well-understood by all parties.